mfrachet/cypress-audit/README.md

 });
 ```

-By default, if you don't provide any argument to the `cy.audit` command, you will verify each metric against their maximum value: each metric should have a score of `100` or the test will fail.
+If you don't provide any argument to the `cy.audit` command, the test will fail if at least one of your metrics is under `100`.

 #### Thresholds per tests